AarshaPhilbi/tink-her-hack-temp/README.md

 List the key features of your project:
 - Feature 1: simulation of a stock market
 - Feature 2: given a market headline, user is given choice to sell, buy, hold stocks.
-- Feature 3: ai gives its own opinion and analyses the given situation of that round
+- Feature 3: after the user round is done, ai gives its own opinion and analyses the given situation of that round
 - Feature 4: generates a final report of the user's performance after all rounds.

 ---